Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/04-services.md

 The PostgreSQL service we are using is provisioned using automation for us in the platform.
 But what if we have a database that is managed by another team, or an existing database that we need to keep using?
 Don't worry!
 We can still use the service binding mechanism to simplify this process.
 We're going to switch to a shared PostgreSQL database that all the workshop attendees can use together.
 And if we are careful about how ee format the information for the binding, we can even still use the Spring Cloud Bindings library to automatically configure the application for us.

 If we have a look at the [PostgreSQL section in the Spring Cloud Bindings README.md](https://github.com/spring-cloud/spring-cloud-bindings?tab=readme-ov-file#postgresql-rdbms), we can see that we need to include a `username`, and `password` setting.
 We then can either specify a `jdbc-url` setting or the `host`, `port`, `database` values.
-We can optionally add in additional configuration with the `sslmode`, `sslrootcert`, and `options` values if we need to fine tune the connection.
+We can optionally add in additional configuration with the `sslmode`, `sslrootcert`, and `options` values if we need to fine-tune the connection.
 Let's create a secret with the info to connect to the shared database.
 ```editor:append-lines-to-file
 file: ~/inclusion/db-secret.yaml
 description: Create a secret manifest for the shared database